There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 In conclusion, taking water before and after meals with accurate timings) fosters proper digestion.

-4. Taking Water Before and After exercise
+4. Taking Water Before and After Exercise

 Anyone paying a visit to the gym might be comfortable without a smoothen bottle or flask in their pack, however, taking water to the gym is non-negotiable.

 During exercise, water is lost from the system via the skin.
 In this case, the body is already dehydrated and will be deficient to send out and therefore could give the muscle a crampy sensation.
-This could cause indiscriminate fatigue during exercise and dizziness etc.
+This could cause indiscriminate fatigue during exercise dizziness etc.

 Hence, the intake of water before exercise is important.
 It is also very important to drink water after exercise in order to replace the fluid content that was lost by reason of the exercise.